-For example, you could note how some study skills you’ve though might help you out of this situation might be:
+For example, you could note how some study skills you’ve thought might help you out of this situation might be:

 - You’ve freed up some time in your calendar over the next 7 days;

-- You’ve found out a study tip that you want to put in place
+- You’ve found a study tip that you want to put in place

 Make sure you not only tell, but show your teacher you’ve tried hard, you’ve sought help, and you’ve identified solutions.
 If you do this, you’re more likely to have your extension request granted.

-Here’s another reason to ask your professor for an extension on a paper that gets a lot of sympathy.
+Here’s another reason to ask your professor for an extension on a paper that gets a lot of sympathies.